vk-cs/docs-public/docs/en/main/base/iaas/instructions/vm-volumes/vm-volumes.md

 1. Go to [personal account](https://mcs.mail.ru/app/en) VK Cloud.
 2. [Disconnect from VM](#disconnecting-a-disk-from-a-vm) the disk that will be used to replace the main one.
+3. [Clone](#cloning-disk) the target disk if necessary.
-3. Open the page with the desired list of disks.
+4. Open the page with the desired list of disks.

    - All disks: go to **Cloud Computing** → **Disks**.